rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

 Furthermore, a transaction is always cryptographically signed by the sender (creator).
 This makes it straightforward to guard access to specific modifications of the database.
-In the example of the electronic currency, a simple check ensures that only the person holding the keys to the account can transfer some compensation, e.g. Ether, from it.
+In the example of the electronic currency, a simple check ensures that only the person holding the keys to the account can transfer some compensation, e.g. Zond, from it.

 .. index:: ! block